dwarvesf/playbook/operations/checklists/artifact-checklist.md

 ---
 tags:
-  - people
   - operations
   - checklist
+  - delivery
 title: "Checklist: Back up Artifact"
 date: 2024-07-22
-description: To make sure that project’s progress is aligned with the team plan, we collect artifacts every 3 months and save as record of what was done and can be referred to in case of any disputes or misunderstandings with the client.
+description: To make sure that project’s progress is aligned with the team plan, we collect artifacts every 3 months and save as record of what was done.
 authors:
   - minh_cloud
   - thanh
 ---

-### Why do we need artifacts?
-- Track the project’s progress against the plan, making it easier to manage and control
-- Serve as a record of what was done and can be referred to in case of any disputes or misunderstandings with the client
-- Future team members can learn from past projects, understanding the decisions made, the problems faced, and how they were solved
-- Smoothen the handover and onboarding process

 ### Artifacts Checklist
 Every 3 monts, we update and synchronize project charters and artifacts below.